InfoSecInnovations/project-fantastic/README.md

   - `main_interface` - the app's main view.
 Builds to `main.js`.
   - `node_viewer` - the pop out view to inspect hosts.
 Builds to `viewer.js`.
   - `logs` - the logs screen viewable by admins.
 Builds to `logs.js`.

 The command to build them is `npm run js`.
 If you run this in the top level `front` directory it will build all 3, or you can run it in an individual directory.
 It will automatically build your changes until you close the terminal.

+Please note: the `logs` directory uses snabbdom 1.0 which works a bit differently from the 0.7 currently used in the other directories.
+All front end directories will be upgraded in the future.

 Currently supported browsers:
   - Google Chrome